 Are you suffering from bad credit?
 Well, there is hope for you.

 Nothing puts you in a more financially precarious position than a bad credit rating.
-Without having to go into details on what leads to bad credit, let’s look at your current bad credit situation and see how we can make the most out of it.
+Without having to go into details on what leads to bad credit, let’s look at your current bad credit situation.
+Let’s see how we can make the most out of it.

-When you find yourself in a bad credit ditch, there are a number of options at your disposal to secure auto financing.
-Naturally, you will not be the most attractive client to potential auto financiers, but you will still be in a position to secure auto financing from a number of car loan lenders.
-And just because you are a subprime borrower does not mean you should jump at the first auto loan offer that’s made to you.
+When you find yourself in a bad credit ditch, there are options at your disposal to secure auto financing.
+Naturally, you will not be the most attractive client to potential auto financiers.
+But you will still be in a position to secure auto financing from a number of car loan lenders.
+Because you’re a subprime borrower doesn’t mean you should jump at the first auto loan offer that’s made to you.
 You still have wiggle room, even within your bad credit, that should make you relatively attractive to a number of lenders.

 The amount of auto financing you can get on bad credit depends on the following factors.